drug-design/course/docs/chapters/molecular-similarity.md

 ### BCUT Descriptors

-A rather abstract molecular descriptor often employed for diversity selection is the "BCUT" descriptor.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/bcut-descriptors-c0f0fff1'><i class='fa fa-play' aria-hidden='true'></i></button>A rather abstract molecular descriptor often employed for diversity selection is the "BCUT" descriptor.
 It is derived from a matrix containing physicochemical properties in the diagonal elements and topological information (for example interatomic distances) in the off-diagonal elements.
 The BCUT descriptors are then calculated as the eigenvalues of the matrices.
 Its advantages are that it can be calculated quickly for large libraries and that diversity-based compound selection is easily available.
 *[f-diag]: Food and Drug Administration.
 Agency in the USA responsible for safety regulations.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[molecular descriptor]: Molecular descriptors are numerical values that capture the structure and properties of molecules